 5. Metal Braids Exposed If the metal braids inside the hose become exposed or visible, it is a serious sign of hose failure.
 This can cause the hose to burst under pressure, posing a safety risk.

-See also How To Drain A Pressure Washer With Cat Pump
+See also How To Make Car Wash Soap For Pressure Washer

 It is essential to regularly inspect your pressure washer hose to catch any signs of wear or damage early on.
 By replacing the hose when necessary, you can ensure the safety and optimal performance of your pressure washer.